Arpan301/AI/README.md

-#Let your work be done by Ai by voice recognition
+#Let your work be done by Ai by voice recognition.

-this code is written in python .
+This code is written in python .
 Thus use latest version of python to run it

 you may face many error during compilation, that's not my fault